arttttt/SimpleMVI/docs/overview/quickstart.md

 }
 ```

-`init` - called when the `Store` initialized
+`onInit` - called when the `Store` initialized

 `onIntent<T>` - called when a declared intent received

-`onDestroy` - called when store is about to be destroyed
+`onDestroy` - called when store is about to be destroyed, but `CoroutineScope` is still active

 That's basically it!